aalacy/storelocatore-scrapers/scripts/sgvalidator/README.md

-To run tests:
+#### To run tests:

 `python setup.py test`

-After a change is made, just run:

-`[sudo] pip install validator/`

-Note: the "/" is *very* important and pip won't override past installs unless you include it!
+#### To upload to PyPi

+Run the upload script via:

+`sh upload_to_pypi.sh`

+You'll be prompted for our PyPi username and password, which you can get from Noah if you don't already have it.

-Make sure you've activated a [virtualenv](https://packaging.python.org/guides/installing-using-pip-and-virtual-environments/), or else this package will be installed globally.
+Make sure you've activated a [virtualenv](https://packaging.python.org/guides/installing-using-pip-and-virtual-environments/) when you run `pip install`, or else this package will be installed globally.

+Then, once you're ready to install, just run:

+`pip install sgvalidator`

 ### ToDo:
 * Failing on empty dir